 The College of Education offers a variety of degrees, endorsements, and certificate programs to obtain initial K-12 certification.

 Complete your elementary and secondary teaching certification in one year (four quarters) with our Master in Teaching degree.
-Add one or two quarters to your studies to receive your endorsement in English Language Learners (ELL) or Special Education.
+Add two quarters to your studies to receive your endorsement in Special Education.

 Learn alongside fellow leaders who have a passion for positive change in a flexible program designed to fit your education, experience and career focus.
 Pursue your principal or program administrator certification through our master's, post-master's or doctoral degrees or certificate programs.